Short and sharp.

 If you’re signed into Chrome with sync on, Chrome syncs that data across your devices under your Google account.
 We never see any of it.
 None of it touches our servers.

-To show your PRs and issues, those widgets need an access token.
-We run a small helper that handles the OAuth handshake for you so you don’t have to set up developer apps.
+To show your PRs, issues, meetings, and tasks, those widgets need an access token.
+We run a small helper that handles the OAuth handshake (and subsequent refreshes) for you so you don’t have to set up developer apps.
 It’s deliberately scoped: it sees enough to broker the connection, and nothing else.

 What our helper sees

-- Which provider you’re connecting (GitHub or Linear).
+- Which provider you’re connecting (GitHub, Linear, Google Calendar, or TickTick).

 - The single-use OAuth code we trade for a token.